Jay, Florida: Industry

-Recreation

-Jay is home to the Jay Peanut Festival, held each Autumn, and also hosts several local rodeo events.
-For the last three years (2004–2007) the 4th of July celebration has been headlined by country singer Eric Agnew from Nashville, Tenn.
-The nearby Escambia River provides fishing opportunities, and both the Escambia River WMA and the Blackwater State Forest provide public, licensed hunting.

 Services

 Jay has a combined elementary and middle school (grades K–6), and a combined middle-high school (grades 7–12).
 There are several banks and credit unions.
 There is one grocery store and one traffic light.
-The nearest Walmart stores are in Brewton, Alabama or Pace, Fla.
+The nearest Walmart stores are in Brewton, Alabama or Pace, Florida.
 There are several private airstrips, and the nearest commercial-service passenger airport is the Pensacola International Airport (approximately 40 miles SSW).

-Jay Hospital is a 55-bed general hospital located in northern Santa Rosa County serving the residents of Jay and the surrounding areas of Century, Flomaton and beyond in the northwest Florida-south Alabama region.
+Jay Hospital is a 55-bed general hospital located in northern Santa Rosa County serving the residents of Jay and the surrounding areas of Century, Flomaton, and other communities in the northwest Florida-south Alabama region.

+The Santa Rosa County Library System operates a branch in Jay.

+Infrastructure

+Jay is served by two main state highways: State Road 4, running east and west, and State Road 89, running north and south.
+The town and immediate surrounding communities are about two hundred seventy-five feet above sea level.

+There is no railroad or bus service available in Jay, Florida.